AtiUsm/MuseASTE/Generative-ABSA/readme.md

 # Generative ABSA

-This repo contains the data and code for our paper [Towards Generative Aspect-Based Sentiment Analysis](https://aclanthology.org/2021.acl-short.64.pdf) in ACL 2021.
+This repo contains the data and code of re-implementation of the paper [Towards Generative Aspect-Based Sentiment Analysis](https://aclanthology.org/2021.acl-short.64.pdf) in ACL 2021, under different implementation settings.
+The code is obtained from publically released repository and modified to run on our and semeval datasets.

 ## Requirements